Washing sleeping bags, jackets and shirts: here's how!

 Washing

-- The jacket can be hand washed with a wool detergent at a maximum of 30°C/86°F. Please turn inside out, zip up, and run an additional rinse cycle.
+- Please turn inside out, close the zipper and run an additional rinse cycle.

 Drying Solutions